eBay/tsv-utils/docs/ToolReference.md

 `tsv-uniq` identifies equivalent lines in files or standard input.
 Input is read line by line, recording a key based on one or more of the fields.
 Two lines are equivalent if they have the same key.
 When operating in the default 'uniq' mode, the first time a key is seen the line is written to standard output.
 Subsequent lines having the same key are discarded.
 This is similar to the Unix `uniq` program, but based on individual fields and without requiring sorted data.

 `tsv-uniq` can be run without specifying a key field.
 In this case the whole line is used as a key, same as the Unix `uniq` program.
 As with `uniq`, this works on any line-oriented text file, not just TSV files.
-As there is no need to sort the data, `tsv-uniq` is [quite a bit faster](TipsAndTricks.md#a-faster-way-to-unique-a-file) and preserves input order as well.
+There is no need to sort the data and the original input order is preserved.

 The alternates to the default 'uniq' mode are 'number' mode and 'equiv-class' mode.
 In 'equiv-class' mode (`--e|equiv`), all lines are written to standard output, but with a field appended marking equivalent entries with an ID.
 The ID is a one-upped counter.